EMR for Killing Pathogens

 The vast range of reported effects as well as the diverse instrumentation and experimental settings employed makes it difficult to critically evaluate what works and under which conditions.
 As a consequence, an effervescent market for so-called electromagnetic healing devices claiming to cure any conceivable disease has emerged.
 Most of those devices suffer from lack of documented effectiveness.

-We are currently evaluating an apparatus for it’s effectiveness at killing mold.
-We are also starting to investigate its effect on yeast and bacteria.
+We are currently evaluating an apparatus for it’s effectiveness on yeast and bacteria.